 Investigators believed Mary’s mother had Munchausen by Proxy Syndrome because she didn’t want Mary, but continually put her in harm’s way.
 But always came back for Mary.
 Most of the time, Betty continually made up stories about Mary just to get sympathy from others.
 She once told her family that Mary was hit by a truck.
 Then told them the next day it was untrue.
 Mary was at a friend’s house who temporarily adopted her.
 Mary said she was used as one of her mother’s sex props, but didn’t say how.
 This could have possibly contributed to her devious behavior.

 She was a very intelligent little girl who knew how to manipulate people with the bat of an eye.
-Growing up her mother was a prostitute and a father who wasn’t around much because he was in and out of jail for burglary.
+Growing up her mother was a prostitute and her father wasn’t around much because he was in and out of jail for burglary.

 Her victims Brian Howe and Martin Brown were weaker than her, by no means.
 When Mary was 10 years old, she walked up to two young girls at her school and asked them “What happens if you choke someone, will they die?”
 She then proceeded to put her hands around one girl’s throat and squeezed until her face went purple, then she let go and walked away.